• CABR Project

 CABR would stop at the existing Banff Train Station.

-Once dropped off at the Banff Train Station, how can I be transported to various destinations (ie. downtown, resorts, Norquay, etc.)?
+Once dropped off a the Banff Train Station, how can I be transported to various destinations (ie. downtown, resorts, Norquay, etc.)?

-Improvements to the Banff Train Station to accommodate public transit service to downtown Banff and various park destinations will be serviced by both public and private sector operators to provide an optimal and cost-effective visitor experience.
+Improvements will be made to the Banff Train Station to accommodate public transit service to downtown Banff and various park destinations.
+CABR will work closely with Parks Canada to ensure that high quality low emission services are available for intra-Park transportation to provide an optimal and cost-effective visitor experience.

 Will there be an additional cost for other transportation modals once in Banff?